go-iiif/go-iiif/README.md

 Processing and tile-seeding operations happen asynchronously by default but can be made to happen sequentially with the `-synchronous` flag.

+#### "lambda" mode

+If you are running this tool in Lambda mode you will need to map environment variables to their command line flag equivalents.
+This is handled automatically so long as the environment variables you set follows these conventions:

+* The name of a flag is upper-cased
+* Any instances of `-` are replaced by `_`
+* The final environment variable is prefixed by `IIIF_PROCESS_AND_TILE_`

+For example the command line flag `-mode` becomes the AWS Lambda environment variable `IIIF_PROCESS_AND_TILE_MODE`.

 ### iiif-server

 ```